tanjazlender/MicrobiomePrime/README.md

 **3. FASTA file**

-This file contains the DNA sequences detected in the samples.
+This file contains the DNA sequences detected in the samples in a FASTA format.
 Each sequence is associated with a unique identifier or sequence ID (e.g. OTU001, OTU002, OTU003,...).

 *File name: sequences.fa*
 <details>